 For iPhone users wanting to print text messages for court or trial, Decipher TextMessage is a tried and trusted solution.
 The program runs on any Windows or Mac computer and keeps a separate history of your text messages and iMessages.
 You simply backup your iPhone via iTunes and then you can immediately save, PDF, and print your text messages for court.

-Chose a contact whose text messages you want to print for court or trial.
+- Pick a contact with text messages you want to print for court.

 After you have successfully exported your text messages as a PDF document for court, you'll notice that the PDF displays the text messages in "chat bubble" format and includes any photo attachments inline as part of the conversation.
 This continuity is helpful when printing text messages and iMessages for court since it ensures that messages are printed and displayed in the exact format that they appear on your iPhone or iPad.